-Please share one of the following: an insight/“aha,” an appreciation, or a commitment you’re making.
+Please share one of the following: an insight/“aha,” an appreciation, a commitment, or a hope.

 This is my current favorite check-out question for trainings and workshops.
 Answers are relatively short, it provides choice and variety, and all participants can find something authentic to say in response.
-If the group has worked together effectively, a few participants typically express something heartfelt about how much they have valued the experience and their peers; this is always nice to have in the room at the close.
-I allow participants to pass just to provide choice, and sometimes one or two people choose to do so.
+If the group has worked together effectively, a few participants typically express something heartfelt about how much they have “appreciated” the experience and their peers; this warmth is always nice to have in the room at the close.
+I allow participants to pass, but very rarely does someone choose to do so.

 What are you taking with you as a result of this meeting, and/or what are you leaving behind?

 This effective check-out is well suited for the final meeting of a group that have met for some time.
 Use the analogy of packing your luggage for a trip: participants should identify something (a misconception, a fear, a concern) that they are “leaving behind,” and something (an insight, a feeling, a new relationship) that they are taking with them.

 One thing that’s surprised, encouraged, or inspired you about our work?